Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Articles/articles_Misidentifying 4 and 5 — The Enneagram Institute.md

 tags: content
 type:
 - articles
+deliveredBy:
+- "readwise"
+- "hypothesis"
 aliases:
-- Misidentifying 4 and 5 — The Enneagram Institute
-- Misidentifying 4 and 5 — The Enneagram Institute
+- "Misidentifying 4 and 5 — The Enneagram Institute"
-- hypothesis
-- enneagraminstitute.com
+- "enneagraminstitute.com"
 ---
 ##### Misidentifying 4 and 5 — The Enneagram Institute